 '''

-the setting can be 'block' or 'block_at_perimeter'.

-#

-mode: off

-===:

-protect.rules.method-tampering
+protect.rules.path-traversal

 Use the following properties to configure

-how the method tampering rule works.
+how the path traversal rule works.

-====

-method-tampering:
+path-traversal:

 Set the mode of the rule.
 Value options are

 'monitor', 'block', 'block_at_perimeter', or 'off'.

+#

 Note - If a setting says, "if blocking is enabled",

 the setting can be 'block' or 'block_at_perimeter'.

 #

 mode: off

+====

+protect.rules.method-tampering

+Use the following properties to configure

+how the method tampering rule works.